tdilauro/Simplified-wiki/ThirdPartyTODO.md

 If Open Library supported free previews, it would be nice for everyone, since there's only one license for most of their books.

+### New acquisitions

+When Book Ops acquires a new title for NYPL, we need to know about it so we can retrieve its metadata from the appropriate API.

+The simplest solution may be to periodically crawl BiblioCommons, or whatever internal site Bibliocommons gets its data from.

 ### Cover images

 Any catalogue of books needs to also provide good quality cover images for use in our UI.
+BiblioCommons has cover images for titles but the image quality is often lacking.

 Overdrive's API has links to good quality images.